wp-plugins/2046s-widget-loops/readme.txt

 = Future =
 The furure is Easy.
 <a href="http://wordpress.org/extend/plugins/easy/screenshots/">Easy</a> is a new version of 2046 loop widgets.
 It's much more flexible but not complete yet.
-Tested out and let me know what you think.
+Test it out and let me know what you think.
 http://wordpress.org/extend/plugins/easy

 == Installation ==